ibm-cloud-docs/cephaas/create-clusters.md

 - Optional GPU-enabled worker nodes
 - Storage quota for the cluster, based on available Fusion Data Foundation capacity

-Fusion as a Service validates your selections against the available deployment capacity.
+IBM Fusion as a service validates your selections against the available deployment capacity.

 ## Review and create the cluster
 {: #review-and-create-cluster}